cjdbarlow/bedside-notebook/anaesthesia/considerations/antibiotics.md

 Note that:
-* Patients on regular antibiotics should be re-dosed perioperatively as per the above re-dosing interval
-* If in doubt and the drug has a wide therapeutic range (e.g. β-lactams), it is likely safe to re-dose

 * Gentamycin dosing should be based upon the expected duration of prophylaxis
 	* 2.5mg/kg when <6 hours
 	* 5mg/kg when up to 24 hours
-* Skin incision can occur prior to completion of antibiotic infusion, but infusion should be running for at least 15 minutes prior to incision to allow adequate tissue concentration

 ###Adjuncts